Edinburgh Living Landscape

 Nature in your neighbourhood

-The Edinburgh Living Landscape programme is made up of a range of projects that will create, restore and connect green areas of the city to make attractive and biodiverse landscapes, enjoyed by residents and visitors.
+The Edinburgh Living Landscape is a partnership project that will create, restore and connect green areas of the city to make attractive and biodiverse landscapes, enjoyed by residents and visitors.
 Landscapes will be healthy, nature rich and resilient to climate change.

 How a Living Landscape will look